-Lender’s Mortgage Insurance is an insurance policy that protects the lender from financial loss if the borrower can’t afford to meet their home loan repayments.
+LMI is an insurance policy that some home loan borrowers need to pay for.
+The purpose of LMI is to protect the lender from financial loss if the borrower can’t afford to meet their home loan repayments.

-When is lenders mortgage insurance required?
+When is LMI required?

-Generally a lender will require you to pay for a lender’s mortgage insurance policy if your home loan deposit is less than 20% of the total value of your mortgage – however individual lenders may require more or less than a 20% deposit in order to avoid paying LMI.
+Generally a lender will require you to pay for LMI if your home loan deposit is less than 20% of the total value of your property – so if your loan-to-value ratio (LVR) is more than 80%.
+However, as different lenders may have different rules, it could be worth checking what each individual lender’s policy is.

-What affects the cost of lender’s mortgage loan insurance?
+What affects the cost of LMI?

-- The size of the loan you want
+- The size of your home loan

 - The insurer used by the financial institution

-1. The size of loan you want
+1. The size of loan

 3. Whether the property is for investment or to live in